Last Updated: 7/2/20 | July 2nd, 2020

 Most attractions are near cities and don’t require you to go with an organized group.
 You can either rent a motorbike or hire any number of tuk-tuk drivers.
 If you can find other travelers to join you, you can share a ride and lower your costs even more.

-For example, when I went to Kuang Si Waterfall in Luang Prabang, most hostels wanted 80,000 LAK for the trip.
+For example, when I went to Kuang Si Waterfall in Luang Prabang, it was 50% cheaper to organize things myself instead of taking a tour.

 Another example: my friends and I got a bus to Vientiane from the company our hostel used.
-It was $5 USD more than the public bus but it was more convenient.
+It was $5 USD more than the public bus, but it was more convenient since the hostel organized everything.

 Or, it was supposed to have been more convenient.

-We left an hour later and there were numerous stops.
+We left an hour later and there were numerous stops made along the way.
 We would have saved time and money if we organized transportation ourselves right from the bus station.

 2. Use Agoda for Accommodation